ijborda/ijborda.github.io/content/post/subtle-ways-to-make-your-website-prettier.md

 +++
 author = "Imari Joy C. Borda"
-title = "Subtle ways to make your website prettier" date = "2022-06-25" description = "Subtle ways to make a website prettier using simple lines of CSS and Javascript" tags = [
+title = "Simple ways to make your website prettier" date = "2019-06-25" description = "Subtle ways to make a website prettier using simple lines of CSS and Javascript" tags = [
     "web development",